 To make my life a little bit easier, I randomly chose one of the many possible entrances to the dungeon, popped the full map into gimp, cropped it to a manageable chunk and numbered each location that should have a key.

-I even played around with gimp's blur filter
+I even played around with gimp's blur filter to avoid actual writing |

 1. Water tunnel.
 Smell of sewage and blood.
 The current is slow and moves from south the north.
 Two crocodiles lurk in the brown, opaque waters; there is a 4-in-6 chance that the crocodiles will surprise any PC that ventures through the waist-deep mire.
 At the bottom of the pool, at the far end, is a small rotted chest containing 189gp, 476sp, 340cp and two cloudy blue gemstones (10gp each).